Climate change is for real. Let that sink in.

 - Wool fibers are safe and non-hazardous.
 Hence, can be used in packaging baby products.

 Note: There is no doubt that sheep wool is an excellent packaging material.
-But when mass produced, immense care must be put into how the wool is sourced.
-Animal harm is an intolerable offense.
+But when mass-produced, immense care must be put into how the wool is sourced.
+Animal harm is an intolerable offence.

 Many of us hated the idea of being force-fed a glass of milk before going to bed.
 It’s a common knowledge that milk is an excellent source of natural protein.
 But, did you know that casein, a milk protein is now being used to produce a biodegradable alternative to plastic films?